 G. Phillip Shoultz, III

-Phillip serves Westwood Lutheran Church as Cantor for Music, Worship, and the Arts.
-He is the principal Host for Young People’s Concerts with the Minnesota Orchestra and frequently appears throughout the U.S. as a guest clinician, adjudicator, and consultant.
+Shoultz serves Westwood Lutheran Church as Cantor for Music, Worship, and the Arts.
+He is the principal host for Young People’s Concerts with the Minnesota Orchestra and frequently appears throughout the U.S. as a guest clinician, adjudicator and consultant.

-The winner of the 2015 American Choral Directors Association Graduate Student Conducting Competition, Phillip appeared as a Conducting Fellow with the Oregon Bach Festival, Chorus America, Choral Music Experience Institute and several other summer programs.
-He has prepared choirs for performances in Canada, England, Estonia, Finland, France, Germany, Mexico, and Russia.
+The winner of the 2015 American Choral Directors Association Graduate Student Conducting Competition, Shoultz appeared as a Conducting Fellow with the Oregon Bach Festival, Chorus America, Choral Music Experience Institute and several other summer programs.
+He has prepared choirs for performances in Canada, England, Estonia, Finland, France, Germany, Mexico and Russia.
 In 2017, he was named as an ACDA International Conductors’ Exchange Program Participant.

 His service as a public school educator in Georgia garnered multiple Teacher of the Year honors.
 While there, he also served as Artistic Director to an adult community choir (Gwinnett Choral Guild) and a youth organization (Atlanta Institute for Musicianship and Singing), founding director of the Georgia Young Men’s Ensemble, a part of the Grammy Award–winning Gwinnett Young Singers, and the Assistant Director for the professional chamber choir, Coro Vocati.

-In the summer of 2020, Phillip created “Table for More,” a consulting and conversation platform to help arts organizations, schools, and churches consider ways to create more belonging through equitable and inclusive practices.
-Phillip enjoys biking, boxing, and all things related to sports and food and believes in the transformative power of shared singing experiences.
-He lives in St Louis Park, Minnesota with his wife, Michelle and their two children (Malachi and Lydia Grace).
+In the summer of 2020, Shoultz created “Table for More,” a consulting and conversation platform to help arts organizations, schools, and churches consider ways to create more belonging through equitable and inclusive practices.
+He enjoys biking, boxing, and all things related to sports and food and believes in the transformative power of shared singing experiences.
+He lives in St. Louis Park, Minnesota, with his wife, Michelle and their two children, Malachi and Lydia Grace.
+More: vocalessence.org.